AnuKritiW/QEMMeshSimplifier/README.md

 > - [References](#references)

 ## Overview
-* Simplifies polygonal models using Quadric Error Metrics (QEM).
+* Simplification of polygonal models using Quadric Error Metrics (QEM).
 * Iterative contractions of vertex pairs to reduce model complexity.
 * Efficient handling of surface error approximations with quadric matrices.